Lạng Sơn province: Historical sites

 The Ming dynasty citadel, a 16th-century monument located in a desolate area on a rock outcrop, is bounded by the east–west facing walls and can be accessed using the Tam Tinh road from Lạng Sơn city.
 A series of steps from the roadside lead to the ruins of the citadel.

+Tourism

 Lạng Sơn city also has ancient walls built in the 18th century.